HemmeligOrg/Hemmelig.app/README.md

 ## Docker image

-- hemmeligapp/hemmelig:bleeding-edge (pushed on every commit to main)
 - hemmeligapp/hemmelig:weekly (pushed every week on Friday)
+- hemmeligapp/hemmelig:arm-weekly
 - hemmeligapp/hemmelig:daily
+- hemmeligapp/hemmelig:arm-daily
 - hemmeligapp/hemmelig:v3.4.0 (see the github tags)
+- hemmeligapp/hemmelig:arm-vX.X.X (will be from > 4.2.0)
-- hemmeligapp/hemmelig:latest (pushed on releases)
+- hemmeligapp/hemmelig:latest (Is created  on each version release)
+- hemmeligapp/hemmelig:arm-latest (will be from > 4.2.0)

 ## Self-hosting